dwilliamsLab/dwilliams-lab-website/research/index.md

 ### Molecular architecture and deep immunophenotyping of the oral barrier
 {% capture text %}
-We employ a systems biology approach to better understand homeostasis at the oral barrier, and importantly, how homeostasis is disrupted in inflammatory disease (periodontitis).
+We employ a systems biology approach to better understand homeostasis at the oral barrier, and importantly, how homeostasis is disrupted during wound healing and periodontal disease.

-We are actively working to expand our understanding of processes that govern disease using a combination of next generation single cell and histology approaches, including:
+We are actively working to expand our understanding of processes that govern disease in human and mouse models using a combination of approaches, including:
  - spatial transcriptomics
- - spatial proteomics
+ - multiplex immunostaining
  - multi-modal single cell sequencing
+ - full spectrum flow cytometry
 {% endcapture %}

 {%